hectorcorrea/webdev-nutshell/tutorial.md

 At this point VS Code will re-launch and it will create the Docker container with Ruby.
 This will take a minute or two the first time you do it, it'll be a bit faster the next time you select this option.
 You can click on the "Starting Dev Container (show log)" link to view the progress.

+> If you get an error that says "Make sure the Docker daemon is running"
+> it means the Docker Desktop application is not running.
+Go ahead and
+> launch it and select "Reopen in Container" again.

-When it has completed the log window will display a message that says "Launched Extension Host Process."
+When VS Code has completed loading the container the log window will display an inconspicuous message that says "Launched Extension Host Process."

 Once it has finished, click on the "Terminal" menu and select "New Terminal".
 This will open a Terminal window at the bottom of the screen and it will show a prompt that looks like this: